Green Infrastructure Sites

 Location: Several locations throughout the City of Newark

-Project Summary: The green infrastructure program, also known as RainReady Newark, aims to improve stormwater management by implementing green infrastructure sites throughout the city.
-This includes the installation of porous concrete/permeable pavements, rain gardens, subsurface detention systems, and tree canopies.
+Project Summary: Newark’s green infrastructure program, also known as RainReady Newark, will improve stormwater management by implementing green infrastructure sites throughout the city.
+This includes the installation of porous concrete, permeable pavement, rain gardens, subsurface detention systems, tree canopies, and planters.

 Photo Credit: Newark Water & Sewer, July 2024